 Start by calling your mobile service carrier and ask whether your phone is unlocked, and if not, can the customer service person do it for you.
 If that approach is unsuccessful, you’ll need to turn to third parties like Unlock Base or your local specialty phone store… and even then, there are no guarantees.

-If it gets too hard, consider buying or renting a cheap phone when you arrive at your destination, and use your main smartphone on Wi-fi only.
-Mi-fi devices are also an option, letting you share cell data among one or several other gadgets.
+If it gets too hard, consider buying or renting a cheap phone when you arrive at your destination, and use your main smartphone on Wi-Fi only.
+Mobile hotspots are also an option, either unlocked or with prepaid service, letting you share cell data among one or several other gadgets.

 Toggle Settings, Reduce Data Usage